X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 Before stealing credentials , there are alot of methods that have empty body , it' disabled features in this sample , i tried to get a sample that have those functions enabled but had no luck .

-These functions are anti-VM and presistenc method , anti-emulation, Snake adds itself to autorun by changing the registry key:
+These functions are anti-VM and persistence method , anti-emulation, Snake adds itself to autorun by changing the registry key:
 `HKCU\software\microsoft\windows\currentversion\run` , Snake kill certain processes and check for the presence of some of the virtual machines  files , search for processes specific to virtual machines . it although removes cookies from Chrome and Firefox browsers, as well as data from the general cookie repository in the system ,so that the user has to re-login to accounts in this case, the data will be intercepted using a keylogger .

 How did i know that ? , while searching for samples to test my config extractor  ,  i found a sample that have those functions named but still empty body, lucky me .